Regular and Substantive Interaction (RSI) in Online Courses

 - Email to instructor (personal asynchronous response to a student’s question)

-- Interaction remains consistent and regular throughout the semester.
+Ensure that interaction remains consistent and regular throughout the semester.
 No longer time lapses occur.

 - Instructor closely follows student progress in the course, ensuring no student is left behind.